Psilocin: Pharmacodynamics

 Psilocin is the pharmacologically active agent in the body after ingestion of psilocybin or some species of psychedelic mushrooms.
 Psilocybin is rapidly dephosphorylated in the body to psilocin which acts as a serotonin 5-HT_{2A}, 5-HT_{2C} and 5-HT_{1A} receptor agonist or partial agonist.
 Psilocin exhibits functional selectivity in that it activates phospholipase A2 instead of activating phospholipase C as the endogenous ligand serotonin does.
 Psilocin is structurally similar to serotonin (5-hydroxytryptamine), differing only by the hydroxyl group being on the 4-position rather than the 5 and the dimethyl groups on the nitrogen.
 Its effects are thought to come from its agonist activity at 5-HT_{2A} receptors in the prefrontal cortex.
-Psilocin has no significant effect on dopamine receptors only affects the noradrenergic system at very high doses.
+Psilocin's psychedelic effects are directly correlated with the drug's occupancy at these receptor sites.
+The drug shows pronounced biased agonism at the serotonin 5-HT_{2C} receptor.
+Psilocin has no significant effect on dopamine receptors and only affects the noradrenergic system at very high doses.

 Psilocin has been reported to act as a highly potent positive allosteric modulator of the tropomyosin receptor kinase B (TrkB), one of the receptors of brain-derived neurotrophic factor (BDNF).
 However, subsequent studies failed to reproduce these findings and instead found no interaction of psilocin with TrkB.

 The cryo-EM structures of the serotonin 5-HT_{2A} receptor with psilocin, as well as with various other psychedelics and serotonin 5-HT_{2A} receptor agonists, have been solved and published by Bryan L. Roth and colleagues.